 Step 3: The NSLF “War-Room” Strategy

-Your case is reviewed by our Attorney Review Board—a select group of senior attorneys who evaluate each matter for strategic direction and quality control.
+Complex cases are reviewed by our Attorney Review Board—a select group of senior attorneys who evaluate each matter for strategic direction and quality control.
 We keep this team small by design to maintain consistency, discretion, and oversight across every case.

 Our content removal process typically includes: